luizzeroxis/webgm/README.md

 * This is very object oriented, so you can make classes even if they are not currently used in the project.
 * Don't support old browsers, use new technology.
 * Mainly support desktop use.
 Mobile is an afterthought.
-* This is mainly supposed to be used as an *offline* HTML program.
-Make sure that, if you right click and save this thing, it can still run, without internet, in a local enviroment with no server whatsoever.
-That means not using XHR, unless you can provide an alternative.

 With that in mind, just send a pull request!
 Or an issue.
 I don't know, just learn how to GitHub, noob.